 How to apply

-If you're applying for admission to a full-time first degree course (even if you already hold a degree), you must apply through the Universities and Colleges Admissions Service (UCAS).
+If you're applying for admission to a full-time first degree course (even if you already hold a degree), you must apply through UCAS.
 Find out more about the process on our Applying webpages.